-Installing a simple-swap Serial ATA hard disk drive in bay 4, 5, 6, or 7
+Installing a simple-swap Serial ATA hard disk drive in bay 5, 6, or 7

-Some server models support simple-swap Serial ATA (SATA) hard disk drives, which are easily accessible from the front of the server.
-Drives are installed starting at the bottom, in bay 7.
-Additional drives are then installed in bays 6, 5, and 4.
+Some server models come with simple-swap Serial ATA (SATA) hard disk drives, which are easily accessible from the front of the server.
 Before you install a simple-swap SATA hard disk drive, read the following information:

-- · Read the documentation that comes with the drive for cabling instructions. - · You can install two simple-swap SATA hard disk drives in the server.

-Note: You can install a third and fourth SATA drive if you install an optional ServeRAID-7t S-ATA adapter in the server.
-The optional ServeRAID-7t S-ATA adapter comes with two cables that you can use to cable the third and fourth SATA drives.
-In addition, if you install the optional ServeRAID-7t S-ATA adapter to add a third and fourth drive, all four SATA drives must then be connected to the ServeRAID-7t S-ATA adapter instead of to the system board.
-See "Installing an adapter" on page 29 and "Cabling an optional SATA adapter" on page 34 for instructions, or see the optional ServeRAID-7t S-ATA adapter.

-- Install simple-swap SATA hard disk drives in this sequence: bay 7, bay 6, bay 5, and bay 4. - Bays 4, 5, 6, and 7 are simple-swap bays and do not require cabling.
+- Read the documentation that comes with the drive for cabling instructions. - Route the cable before you install non-hot-swap drives.
+Do not block the airflow from the fans. - You can install two simple-swap SATA hard disk drives in your server. - Note: You can install a third and fourth SATA drive if you install an optional ServeRAID-7t S-ATA controller in your server.
+The optional ServeRAID-7t S-ATA controller comes with two cables that you can use to cable the third and fourth SATA drives.
+In addition, if you install the optional ServeRAID-7t S-ATA controller to add a third and fourth drive, all four SATA drives must then be connected to the ServeRAID-7t S-ATA controller instead of the system board.
+See the optional ServeRAID-7t S-ATA controller documentation for cabling instructions. - Install simple-swap SATA hard disk drives in this sequence: bay 7, bay 6, bay 5, and bay 4. - Bays 5, 6, and 7 are simple-swap bays and do not require cabling.
+Bay 4 is a non-hot-swap drive bay and requires cabling as you would normally cable a non-hot-swap drive.
+See "Installing a drive in bay 2 or 4" on page 16 for information about how to install a hard disk drive in bay 4.